HeatherKMorrison/style-trainer/README.md

 ## Quickstart

+Using a Powershell terminal navigate to the folder containing this tool and corpus files.

+cd path\to\project

-Open powershell and navigate to the folder containing this tool and corpus files.
-Enter ./style_trainer.p1 and follow the prompts to begin or resume training.
+Run the script and follow the prompts to begin or resume training.

+./style_trainer.p1